 Different robotic arm designs allow for different ranges of movement and suit certain tasks better than others.
 Though as you will see, the versatility of these robots means many of them can perform the same operations.
 Below, we will describe common types of robotic arms and how they are used.

-Cartesian Robotic Arms move on the cartesian plane, or the x, y, and z axes.
+Cartesian robotics arms move on the cartesian plane, or the x, y, and z axes.
 Devices, such as CNC machines and 3D printers, have cartesian designs, which allow them to accurately interact with components and materials in a 3D space.
 Other cartesian robotic arms perform tasks such as arc welding, product assembly, and pick and place work.

 Robotic Arm Applications